 Doolin Inn is a modern four-star country house in the heart of Doolin, renowned for its warm hospitality, cosy comfort, and king-worthy breakfasts made from local produce.
 Perfectly located at the start of the Cliffs of Moher Walking Trail, it offers easy access to scenic hikes, local shops, and lively pubs filled with traditional Irish music.

-Total driving time: 1 hour 30 minutes, excluding stops and trip back to Dublin
+Total driving time: approx. 1 hour 30 minutes (excluding stops)

 Accommodation